Super Lawyers

 But here’s the catch.
 Even if you get the claim within their draconian limitations period to put them on proper notice of a claim (and potentially to file a claim) you must prove that the Maryland Department of Transportation knew about the pothole.
 Now, proving your case is easy if you file a lawsuit and conduct discovery.
 But that process would cost more than the property damage that you have in the vast majority of cases.

-We have not seen statistics on how many of this pothole property damage claims the State of Maryland has paid.
+We have not seen statistics on how many of these pothole property damage claims the State of Maryland has paid.
 But the best guess?
 Not much.

 Pothole Crash Injuries

-The biggest risk of serious injury and death is, not surprisingly, when you are hitting a pothole on a motorcycle.
+The biggest risk of serious injury and death is, not surprisingly, when you hit a pothole on a motorcycle.
 The sudden, unexpected drop can cause even the most careful biker to turn over the bike.
 At high speed – at any speed, really – this can lead to disaster.

 The following are common types of accidents involving pothole incidents: